ployst/ployst.github.io/_posts/2015-12-17-letsencrypt-on-kubernetes.markdown

 [ployst/letsencrypt](https://hub.docker.com/r/ployst/letsencrypt/) is a docker container that provides:

- - Monthly certificate fetch
+ - Monthly certificate/key regeneration
+ - Storage of artifacts
- - Storage of certificates
+ - Restarting of containers that use the certificates + keys.

  Example configuration: